Dealing with Unauthorised Absence from Work

 Do you need assistance with unauthorised absence from work

 DavidsonMorris’ HR specialists are on hand to advise on all aspects of workforce management, including guidance on developing absence management procedures and policies, absenteeism training for managers and advice on specific cases of unauthorised absence.
 We work closely with our employment law experts to provide a comprehensive service that brings together HR and personnel concerns while managing legal risk.
-Through our fixed fee service Triple A, employers can access unlimited employment law advice on issues such as absence management.
 For help and advice, contact us.

 Unauthorised absence FAQs